elihunter173/website/content/notes/2f/csc230/index.md

   public:
   Person(string name, int age) {
-    // Use the implicity this reference (generally preferred) this->name = name;
+    // Use the implicit this reference
+    // (generally preferred)
+    this->name = name;
     // Use the scope resolution operator
     Person::age = age;